Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] `cypher-shell` doesn't open [[2024.03.20 - Cannot start cypher-shell due to Neo4j lock|dendron://torchcell/cypher-shell#20240320---cannot-start-cypher-shell-due-to-neo4j-lock]]
 - [x] Notes on query [[smf-dmf-tmf-001.query|dendron://torchcell/experiments.smf-dmf-tmf-001.query]]
 - [x] Meeting with the Neo4j staff plan. → [[neo4j.meeting.future|dendron://torchcell/neo4j.meeting.future]]
-- [x] Added logs dir in docker run so we can try to diagnoise if there are query issues. → Also keeping a note on ne4j.conf [[Conf|dendron://torchcell/neo4j.conf]]
+- [x] Added logs dir in docker run so we can try to diagnoseif there are query issues. → Also keeping a note on ne4j.conf [[Conf|dendron://torchcell/neo4j.conf]]

-- [ ] We could automate with `rsync` if we wanted since it takes some time for transfer and upload.
+- 🔲 We could automate with `rsync` if we wanted since it takes some time for transfer and upload.
 Likely going to be at least 2 hrs.
-- [ ] Task for `tcdb: docker run`
+- 🔲 Task for `tcdb: docker run`
-- [ ] This will now take forever with large database but we need to get a plot that will help to filter the domain overlap [[experiments.smf-dmf-tmf-001.node_removal_domain_overlap]].
+- 🔲 This will now take forever with large database but we need to get a plot that will help to filter the domain overlap [[experiments.smf-dmf-tmf-001.node_removal_domain_overlap]].

-- [ ] Plot `std` of `fitness_means` to determine how to handle duplicates.
+- 🔲 Plot `std` of `fitness_means` to determine how to handle duplicates.

-- [ ] Can take the duplicate idea and just output the fitness value.
+- 🔲 Can take the duplicate idea and just output the fitness value.
-- [ ] outline
+- 🔲 outline
-- [ ] gantt
+- 🔲 gantt
-- [ ] Figure for comparison of `dmf` and resolution of data
+- 🔲 Figure for comparison of `dmf` and resolution of data
-- [ ] Harmonize
+- 🔲 Harmonize
-- [ ] Common cypher queries [[Cypher Queries|dendron://torchcell/cypher-queries]] These ultimately need to be put in their respective `.cql` file or notes, for now a plain text description of the query would help.
+- 🔲 Common cypher queries [[Cypher Queries|dendron://torchcell/cypher-queries]] These ultimately need to be put in their respective `.cql` file or notes, for now a plain text description of the query would help.

 ## 2024.03.19